30 Richest Rock Stars Of All Time

-Elton John is knowing for being the highest paying man to jam on a piano.
-He is like a know-it-all person when it comes to music, as he earns his money from singing, songwriting and producing.
+Elton John is known for being the highest paying man to jam on a piano.
+He is like a know-it-all person when it comes to music, as he earns his money from singing, songwriting, and producing.
 His net worth is $450 million.
 Part of his possessions is luxury cars that he auctions frequently.

 Sir John has a heart of gold.
-He is the founder of an Elton John AIDS Foundation that raised the enormous amount of money, including his own $40 million, to fight this disease.
-In addition, he gives up $40 million on a yearly level by holding beneficiary concerts.
+He is the founder of an Elton John AIDS Foundation that raised an enormous amount of money, including his own $40 million, to fight this disease.
+Also, John gives $40 million on a yearly level by holding beneficiary concerts.
 But, he keeps to himself a luxury apartment in Venice, and Old Windsor Estate, which is right next to the Royal Buckingham Palace.

 5. Coldplay, $475 Million

-As an alternative rock band, Coldplay really made to deliver high-quality songs and create a brand for themselves.
-This group is one of the most active groups when ti comes to global tours.
+As an alternative rock band, Coldplay made to deliver high-quality songs and create a brand for themselves.
+This group is one of the most active groups when it comes to global tours.
 You can see them anywhere.
 No wonder that they had to take a full-year break in 2018.

 Chris Martin, the lead vocalist, founded the band in 1996.
-Originally the band changed name twice, Starfish and Pectoralz, before becoming Coldplay.
-This band is focused on creating music only and their income comes straight from their albums sale.
+Initially, the group changed name twice, Starfish and Pectoralz, before becoming Coldplay.
+This band is focused on creating music only, and their income comes straight from their albums sale.